California condor: Expanded range

 In 2014, Condor #597, also known as "Lupine", was spotted near Pescadero, a coastal community south of San Francisco.
 Lupine had been routinely seen at Pinnacles National Park after having been released into the wild at Big Sur the previous year.
 Younger birds of the central California population are seeking to expand their territory, which could mean that a new range expansion is possible for the more than 60 condors flying free in central California.
 Also in 2014 the first successful breeding in Utah was reported.
 A pair of condors that had been released in Arizona, nested in Zion National Park and the hatching of one chick was confirmed.
 The 1,000th chick since recovery efforts began hatched in Zion in May 2019.
 The California condor was seen for the first time in nearly 50 years in Sequoia National Park in late May 2020.

-As part of an effort headed by the Yurok tribe to reintroduce the condor to the coastal redwoods of northern California, birds hatched at the Oregon Zoo and the World Center for Birds of Prey were released at Redwood National Park in 2022.
+As part of an effort headed by the Yurok tribe to reintroduce the condor (Yurok name 'prey-go-neesh') to the coastal redwoods of northern California, birds hatched at the Oregon Zoo and the World Center for Birds of Prey were released at Redwood National Park in 2022.
+The first condor brought to the Yurok site was called Paaytoqin from the Nez Perce language meaning 'Come back'; he is also known as 'Mentor' or #736.
+He was brought to the site, but not released, to help instruct the younger condors how to behave "because of his calm nature and good disposition".
+Mentor condors are used to serve as a role model and establish a social hierarchy within a flock as an essential part of its survival.

+The first condor to be released was called Poy'-we-son (Yurok for "the one who goes ahead"), followed by Nes-kwe-chokw ("He returns"), Ney-gem' 'Ne-chweenkah' ("She carries our prayers") and 'Hlow Hoo-let' ("At last I (or we) fly!").
+The youngsters felt at home with one another having lived together at other facilities.
+As of March 2024 11 birds (4 females and 7 males) have been successfully introduced, with another 5 or more being released this year.
+An article in the North Coast Journal from November 2023 describes the 11 birds with their names and translations.
+By the end of November 2024, 18 condors have been released at the site.